Indonesian mass killings of 1965–66: Other islands

 PKI-organised movements and campaigns against foreign businesses in Sumatra's plantations provoked quick reprisals against communists following the coup attempt.
 In Aceh, as many as 40,000 were killed, part of the possibly 200,000 deaths across Sumatra.
 Ethnic Javanese migrants were slaughtered en masse in South Sumatra.
-The regional revolts of the late 1950s complicated events in Sumatra as many former rebels were forced to affiliate themselves with Communist organisations to prove their loyalty to the Indonesian Republic.
+The regional revolts of the late 1950s complicated events in Sumatra as many former rebels were forced to affiliate themselves with communist organisations to prove their loyalty to the Indonesian Republic.
 The quelling of the 1950s revolts and 1965 killings were seen by most Sumatrans as a "Javanese occupation".
 In Lampung, another factor in the killings seems to have been Javanese immigration.
 In West Kalimantan, after the killings ended in 1967, indigenous pagan Dayaks expelled 45,000 ethnic Chinese from rural areas, killing as many as 2,000 to 5,000.
 The Chinese refused to fight back since they considered themselves "a guest on other people's land" with the intention of trading only.
+In Flores, between 800 and 2,000 people were killed, with an estimated death toll of 3,000 people for the whole province of East Nusa Tenggara.
+Local Catholics were both the main victims and perpetrators of the killings in Flores.

 Religious and ethnic factors

-Islam in Java was divided between Abangan, who mixed Islam with other religions like Hinduism and native religious practices, and the Santri, who followed standard orthodox Islam.
+Islam in Java was divided between Abangan, who mixed Islam with other religions like Hinduism and native religious practices, and the Santri, who followed Sunni Islam.
 Many Abangans were supporters of the Communist Party, and their interests were thus supported by the PKI.
 They subsequently made up most of the people who were slaughtered in the killings.
 Abangans were targeted for attacks by Ansor, the youth wing of Nahdlatul Ulama and the Santri with help from the Indonesian Army.
 To avoid being classified as atheist and communists, Abangan Muslims were forced by the Indonesian government to convert to Hinduism and Christianity in the aftermath of the slaughter.

+Ansor also targeted gender minorities, including the Bugis third-gender bissu population, deeming their culture to be against Islam.
+Some bissu had their heads forcibly shaved, and many were reportedly given the option of conforming to exclusively masculine gender roles or be killed.
+Ansor decapitated Sanro Makgangke, a bissu leader in Bone, and publicly displayed their head as a warning to others.
 In Sumatra, anti-Javanese Sumatran youths massacred the ethnic Javanese plantation labourers and PKI members throughout North Sumatra.
 In Lombok, natives slaughtered mostly ethnic Balinese all across the region.